project-unisonOS/unison-platform/docs/install.md

 **Install (high-level)**

-1. Flash `unisonos-bare-metal.iso` to a USB drive.
+1. Flash `unisonos-baremetal-v0.5.0-alpha.N.iso` to a USB drive.
 2. Boot the target machine from USB.
 3. Follow the on-screen installer prompts.
 4. After install, reboot into the installed system.